LukeDS-it/LDSoftware-Commons/primavera-business/README.md

-# primavera-entities
+# primavera-business
-This artifact contains classes, repositories, query utilities and auto-configuration that is necessary to start designing an application database.
+This artifact contains a basic business logic layer with database classes, repositories, query utilities and auto-configuration that is necessary to start designing an application's database that can correctly store and show the primavera-entities.

-The entities were created with multi-language in mind, the database tables and queries are kept as optimised as possible to allow fast multilanguage information retrieval.
+The entities were created with multi-language in mind, the database tables and queries are kept as optimised as possible to allow fast multi-language information retrieval.

 ## Entities